 Beginning with early studies (Schlich, 1975; Houtz et al., 1977), the Kerguelen Plateau province has been divided into distinct domains.
-Coffin et al. (1986) and Könnecke et al. (1998) recognize five domains: northern, central, and southern Kerguelen Plateau; Elan Bank; and the Labuan Basin (Figs. F3, F4).
+Coffin et al. (1986) and Könnecke et al. (1998) recognize five domains: northern, central, and southern Kerguelen Plateau; Elan Bank; and the Labuan Basin (Figs. 3, 4).
 The northern Kerguelen Plateau (NKP), ~46°S to 50°S, has shallow water depths (<1000 m) and basement elevations 3000-4000 m above adjacent seafloor, with maximum elevations forming the Kerguelen Archipelago.
-A lack of rocks older than ~40 Ma from the Kerguelen Archipelago (Nicolaysen et al., 1996, in press), as well as plate reconstructions (Royer and Sandwell, 1989; Royer and Coffin, 1992), suggests that the age of the NKP is $\leq$ 40 Ma, whereas the central and southern domains of the submarine Kerguelen Plateau appear to be of Cretaceous age (Pringle et al. 1994; Storey et al., 1996).
-However, the basement of the submarine NKP had not been sampled before Leg 183.
+A lack of rocks older than ~40 Ma from the Kerguelen Archipelago (K.E.
+Nicolaysen et al., unpubl. data), as well as plate reconstructions (Royer and Sandwell, 1989; Royer and Coffin, 1992), suggests that the age of the NKP is $\leq$ 40 Ma, whereas the central and southern domains of the submarine Kerguelen Plateau appear to be of Cretaceous age (M.F.
+Coffin et al., unpubl. data).
+However, the basement of the submarine NKP had never been sampled before Leg 183.
 The central Kerguelen Plateau (CKP), ~50°S to 55°S, is also relatively shallow, contains a major sedimentary basin (Kerguelen-Heard Basin), and includes the volcanically active Heard and McDonald Islands.
-Broken Ridge and the CKP are conjugate Late Cretaceous provinces (Fig. F1) that were separated by seafloor spreading along the SEIR during Eocene time (Mutter and Cande, 1983).
+Broken Ridge and the CKP are conjugate Late Cretaceous provinces (Fig. 1) that were separated by seafloor spreading along the SEIR during Eocene time (Mutter and Cande, 1983).

-The southern Kerguelen Plateau (SKP) apparently formed in Early Cretaceous time (Pringle et al., 1994; Storey et al., 1996).
-Relative to the NKP, water depths are greater (1500 to 2500 m), and it is tectonically more complex (Figs. F3, F4).
+The southern Kerguelen Plateau (SKP) apparently formed in Early Cretaceous time (M.F.
+Coffin et al., unpubl. data).
+Relative to the NKP, water depths are greater (1500 to 2500 m), and it is tectonically more complex (Figs. 3, 4).
 There are several large basement uplifts and evidence for multiple stages of normal faulting, graben formation, and strike-slip faulting (e.g., Coffin et al., 1986; Fritsch et al., 1992; Rotstein et al., 1992; Royer and Coffin, 1992; Angoulvant-Coulon and Schlich, 1994; Könnecke and Coffin, 1994; Gladczenko et al., 1997).
 Elan Bank, a salient extending westward from the boundary between the CKP and SKP, has water depths from <1000 to 2000 m.
 Before Leg 183, basement had not been sampled from Elan Bank and its age was, therefore, unknown.
-The Labuan Basin, which adjoins the CKP and SKP to the east, is a deep (>3500 m), extensively faulted, thickly sedimented (>2 s two-way traveltime in places, or >2000 m, assuming a sediment velocity of 2000 m/s) basin.
+Labuan Basin, which adjoins the CKP and SKP to the east, is a deep (>3500 m), extensively faulted, thickly sedimented (>2 s two-way traveltime in places, or >2000 m, assuming a sediment velocity of 2000 m/s) basin.
 Dredging of an exposed faulted basement block in the Labuan Basin recovered metamorphic and granitic rock; these rocks have been interpreted as ice-rafted debris (Montigny et al., 1993).
 Thus, the basin's age and the nature of its crust (i.e., oceanic or continental) remain uncertain.

-The CKP was contiguous with Broken Ridge when these domains formed during Cretaceous time (Duncan, 1991; Houtz et al., 1977; Pringle et al., 1994; Storey et al., 1996).
-Subsequently, at ~40 Ma, Broken Ridge and the CKP began to separate along the westward-propagating SEIR.
-Broken Ridge, now ~1800 km north of the Kerguelen Plateau, is a narrow and elongated oceanic plateau (100-200 km by ~1000 km at ~2000 m water depth) that trends west-northwest (Figs. F5, F6).
-It is markedly asymmetric in cross section, dipping gently (<2°) toward the north but with a steeply dipping (>10°) southern face (Fig. F5).
-This southern flank was uplifted, perhaps more than 2000 m, during the early Tertiary breakup between Broken Ridge and the Kerguelen Plateau (Peirce, Weissel, et al., 1989; Weissel and Karner, 1989).
-F5.
-Bathymetry of Broken Ridge, p.
-55.
+The CKP was contiguous with Broken Ridge when these domains formed during Cretaceous time (Houtz et al., 1977; Coffin et al., unpubl. data; Duncan, 1991).
+Subsequently, at ~40 Ma, Broken Ridge and the CKP began to separate along the nascent SEIR.
+Broken Ridge, now ~1800 km north of the Kerguelen Plateau, is a narrow and elongated oceanic plateau (100-200 km by ~1000 km at ~2000 m water depth) that trends west-northwest (Figs. 5, 6).
+It is markedly asymmetric in cross section, dipping gently (<2°) toward the north but with a steeply dipping (>10°) southern face (Fig. 5).
+This southern flank was uplifted, perhaps more than 2000 m, during the early Tertiary breakup between Broken Ridge and the Kerguelen Plateau (Weissel and Karner, 1989; Peirce et al., 1989).